UPDATED FEBRUARY 2023

-It's fitting that I'm a day late on National Grammar Day because I believe grammar (and its cousins spelling, punctuation and usage -- a family I call SPUG) are things we don't need to worry about until later in the writing process.
+My view on grammar (and its cousins spelling, punctuation and usage -- a family I call SPUG) is that it's literally the last thing to worry about when you're writing.

 Yeah, that doesn't win me many friends among the grammarians and English teachers in the group, but it's true.
 Hear me out:

 When we are too focused on these very important technical requirements early in the process it gets in the way of other things we need to be thinking about, like our ideas, how to organize them and the voice we use to say them.

 I don't know if it's true, but it feels like I'm using a totally different part of my brain to work on these bigger things.